buildkite/elastic-ci-stack-for-aws/README.md

 [![Build status](https://badge.buildkite.com/d178ab942e2f606a83e79847704648437d82a9c5fdb434b7ae.svg?branch=master)](https://buildkite.com/buildkite-aws-stack/buildkite-aws-stack)

-A simple, flexible, auto-scaling build cluster running in your own AWS VPC.
+The Elastic CI Stack for AWS is a simple, flexible, auto-scaling cluster of Buildkite agents running in it’s own AWS VPC.
+It allows you to run a single stack for all your Docker-compatible build pipelines in your organization, easily parallelize your legacy tests across hundreds of build agents, and easily run AWS ops tasks.

-This stack is designed to run most projects your organization needs, whether it’s legacy backend application tests parallelized across hundreds of agents for faster build times, or running ops-related tasks with `aws-cli` or friends.
+Features:

 * All major AWS regions
 * Configurable instance size